theseha/Weekly-GenAI-Security-Papers/README.md

 # GAI Security News
 Collect security related news published in research spaces.
+This code has powered the weekely "Last Week in GAI Security Research" on the https://applied-gai-in-security.ghost.io/ page.
+It is being made opensource for others to use on their own.

+## Setup
+- MongoDB instance
+- Generate a "papers" folder in local directory with code
+- Google App Password to enable sending via email (can be stripped)

 ## Flow
 1. Run grouped queries against arxiv API